MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 So where does that leave us?

-Thanks to a 15.7 percent walk rate, Thames remains a solid on-base threat and that's driving his offensive value more than his power production at this point.
+Thanks to a 15.7 percent walk rate, Thames remains a solid on-base threat, and that's driving his offensive value more than his power production at this point.

 He's been a fun story, but it's hard to rank him any higher than this given the considerable drop-off in his post-April numbers.